TILDE-Q: A Transformation Invariant Loss Function for Time-Series Forecasting: Preliminary

-To distinguish the label (i.e., ground-truth) and prediction time-series data, we note the label data as $\mathbf{Y}$ and prediction data as $\mathbf{\hat{Y}}$.
-Next, we set up two goals for time-series forecasting, which require not only precise, but also informative forecasting~\citet{Wu21autoformer, Zhou21FEDformer,Guen19dilate} as follow: \begin{itemize} \item Mapping function $f$ should be learnt to point-wisely reduce distance between $\mathbf{\hat{Y}}$ and $\mathbf{Y}$; and \item The output $\mathbf{\hat{Y}}$ should have similar temporal dynamics with $\mathbf{Y}$. \end{itemize}
+To distinguish between the label (i.e., ground truth) and prediction time-series data, we note the label data as $\mathbf{Y}$ and prediction data as $\mathbf{\hat{Y}}$.
+Next, we set up two goals for time-series forecasting, which require not only precise but also informative forecasting~\citep{Wu21autoformer, Zhou21FEDformer,Guen19dilate} as follows: \begin{itemize} \item The mapping function $f$ should be learnt to point-wisely reduce distance between $\mathbf{\hat{Y}}$ and $\mathbf{Y}$; \item The output $\mathbf{\hat{Y}}$ should have similar temporal dynamics with $\mathbf{Y}$. \end{itemize}

-Temporal dynamics are informative patterns in time-series, such as rise, drop, trough, peak, and plateau.
-We define the temporal dynamics as follows: \paragraph{\textit{Definition 2.}} \textit{Temporal dynamics (or shapes) are the informative periodic and non-periodic patterns in time-series data.}
+Temporal dynamics are informative patterns in a time-series, such as rise, drop, peak, and plateau.
+The optimization for point-wise distance reduction is a conventional method used in the deep learning domain, which can be obtained using the MAE or MSE.
+However, in a real-world problem, such as traffic speed or stock market prediction, accurate forecasting of temporal dynamics is required. \citet{Esling12} also emphasized the measurement of temporal dynamics, as \textit{``...allowing the recognition of perceptually similar objects even though they are not mathematically identical.''} In this paper, we define temporal dynamics as follows: \begin{definition} \textit{Temporal dynamics (or shapes) are informative periodic and nonperiodic patterns in time-series data.} \end{definition}

 In this work, we aim to design a shape-aware loss function that satisfies both goals.
 To this end, we first discuss distortions that two time-series with similar shapes can have.